Deutsche Bank swings to Q1 profit on investment bank strength | Business

 Deutsche Bank swings to Q1 profit on investment bank strength

-Deutsche Bank swung to better-than-expected net profit in the first quarter of 2021 as strength at the investment bank helped offset the headwinds of an ongoing restructuring program and the coronavirus pandemic.
-Deutsche painted a rosier look for 2021, saying it now expects revenues to be "essentially flat," compared with a previous estimate of "marginally lower".
+Deutsche Bank swung to better-than-expected net profit in the first quarter of 2021 as strength at the investment bank helped offset the headwinds of an ongoing restructuring programme and the coronavirus pandemic.
+Deutsche painted a rosier look for 2021, saying it now expects revenues to be "essentially flat", compared with a previous estimate of "marginally lower".

 The German lender said on Wednesday that its first-quarter net profit attributable to shareholders was 908 million euros ($1.10 billion), which compares with a year-earlier loss of 43 million euros.
 Analysts had expected a profit of almost 600 million euros.
 It was the strongest quarter for Deutsche since the first quarter of 2014, as revenue at its fixed-income trading business and origination and advisory services surged, trends that have also lifted profits of competing banks.